COSD-PANDA/datasd_council_report_2017/main/community.md

 P&A Director Almis Udrys spoke at two state association meetings, focusing the presentation on how the City operationalizes the buzzwords of efficiency, transparency, and accountability through efforts like the open data program.

 #### Open Source Governance
-Udrys also spoke on a panel in Sacramento about the City’s approaches to open data and transparency.
+Udrys also spoke on a panel in Sacramento about the City’s model approaches to open data and transparency.

 #### Award ceremony for StreetsSD
 The American Public Works Association gave an Honor Award to the StreetsSD interactive map.